Independent Medical Examinations (IMEs) in L&I Claims

 If you don’t like what shows up in your IME report, there are steps you can take to counteract that bad IME.

-First and foremost.
+This is important.
 Your attending physician will be asked by L&I to agree with the IME.
-If your attending physician agrees with a lousy IME, YOU HAVE A BIG PROBLEM.
+If your attending physician agrees with a bad IME, YOU HAVE A BIG PROBLEM.

 However, if your attending physician disagrees with a bad IME, there is still hope for your claim.